-Inspired by antique cleavers, this is one tough and heavy knife that will get you through any serious butcher job.
-Primarily used for segmenting larger cuts of meat.
+Inspired by antique cleavers, ours are tough and heavy to get you through any serious butcher job, and are primarily intended for segmenting larger cuts of meat.

-The only sharp knife commonly found at the modern table.
+The only sharp knife commonly found at the dining table.
 As its name suggests, it’s primarily used to cut steak.

 Our steak knives come in five distinct shapes and a variety of handle materials.
-Made from premium stain-resistant steel, these steak knives are meant to last.
-All blades feature a convex edge, which allows for longer edge retention when cutting on the hard surfaces of ceramic dinnerware.
-Our non-serrated steak knives allow for a cleaner cut that won't tear at your meat.
+All are made to last with premium stain-resistant steel, feature a convex edge for longer edge retention cutting on harder surfaces like ceramic dinnerware, and are non-serrated for a cleaner cut that doesn’t tear at your meat.